Mzansi45/Java-Website-Server/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE] file for details.

 ## Acknowledgments

-This project was inspired by the NanoHTTPD project.
-Thanks to the NanoHTTPD team for creating such a great lightweight webserver.
+This project was inspired by the [NanoHTTPD](https://github.com/NanoHttpd/nanohttpd) project.
+Thanks to [NanoHTTPD](https://github.com/NanoHttpd/nanohttpd) team for creating such a great lightweight webserver.